|

 A Comprehensive Approach to Personal and Organizational Development

-Process-orientated coaching is a systemic and multimodal coaching model.
-It is an application of “Process-Orientated Psychology” developed by Arnold Mindell.
+Process-Orientated coaching is a systemic and multimodal coaching model.
+It is an application of the Process-Orientated Psychology developed by Arnold Mindell.

-Process-oriented coaching combines approaches from psychology, physics, systems and communication theory and philosophical traditions such as Taoism in order to gain deeper insights into the conscious and unconscious change processes of individuals, teams and organisations.
+Process-Oriented Coaching combines approaches from psychology, physics, systems and communication theory and philosophical traditions such as Taoism in order to gain deeper insights into the conscious and unconscious change processes of individuals, teams and organisations.

 Origin and development

 Arnold Mindell, originally a physicist and later also a Jungian analyst, expanded C. G. Jung’s depth psychology to include the concept of the “Dreambody“, for which he received the USABP Award (USA Body Psychotherapy) in 2012.
 In it, he describes the connection between body processes and night dreams and other consciousness processes.
-In this sense, body symptoms are not only seen as purely pathological bodily processes, but also as a possible expression of developmental processes pushing their way into consciousness.
+In this sense, body symptoms are not only seen as purely pathological bodily processes, but also as a possible expression of developmental processes that are forcing their way into consciousness.

-In the systemic understanding of process-orientated psychology, also known as “process work”, relationship, family or team dynamics as well as social and political dimensions and their interactions with the individual are included.
-With this expanded systemic perspective, process-orientated psychology also developed a group and large group facilitation model known as “Worldwork“.
+In the systemic understanding of Process-Orientated Psychology, also known as “Process Work”, relationship, family or team dynamics as well as social and political dimensions and their interactions with the individual are included.
+With this expanded systemic perspective, Process-Orientated Psychology also developed a group and large group facilitation model known as “Worldwork“.
+This interdisciplinary basis enabled the development of a dynamic coaching approach that is used in areas such as organisational development, diversity management and leadership training and supports sustainable developments.

-Principles and Approaches of Process-Oriented Coaching
+Principles of Process-Orientated Coaching

 1. Process Orientation